joaopsys/NowCrawling/README.md

 ##### Command

-    nowcrawling.py -c -k "credit cards leak" -m "[0-9]{4}[- ][0-9]{4}[- ][0-9]{4}[- ][0-9]{4}" -o creditcards.txt
+    nowcrawling -c -k "credit cards leak" -m "[0-9]{4}[- ][0-9]{4}[- ][0-9]{4}[- ][0-9]{4}" -o creditcards.txt

 ##### Explanation

 The following options are used **(note that nearly all of these are fully case insensitive, as well as their arguments)**:
 * `-c`, `--content`: This tells **NowCrawling** that you want to use it in *Content Crawling Mode*, whereby it will look for content matches and print them to the screen and, optionally, save them to a file.
 An alternative mode, which we covered [previously](FIXME), is the *File Crawling Mode* (`-f`, `--file-crawling`).
 * `-k`, `--keywords`: Explained in the [previous example](FIXME).
 Use for querying Google.
 In this particular case, we do a generic search for a "credit cards leak".
 * `-m`, `--match`: Explained in the [previous example](FIXME).
 We use this option to pass our content matching regex.
 In this particular case, we're looking for four chunks of four digits divided by a space or a hyphen.
-As with all regexesm this can be greatly improved by, e.g., specifying the first digits of the card, since they decide the credit card corporation (e.g. 5 for MasterCard and 4 for Visa). **The beauty of NowCrawling's *Content Crawling Mode* is precisely that it all depends on the user's ability to produce great regular expressions!**
+As with all regexes, this can be greatly improved, for example by specifying the first digits of the card, since they decide the credit card corporation (e.g. 5 for MasterCard and 4 for Visa). **The beauty of NowCrawling's *Content Crawling Mode* is precisely that it all depends on the user's ability to produce great regular expressions!**
 * `-o`, `--output-file`: Explained in the [previous example](FIXME).
 Stores all found credit card numbers in the desired output file.
 ### Advanced Crawling
 Below is a series of more advanced examples where additional, more complex functionality of *NowCrawling* is used.